Thick Vegan Hot Chocolate

 Preparation time: 20 minutes + 20 minutes for soaking ingredients | Serves: 2 people

 I’ve always loved a thick hot chocolate, but after switching to plant based milk I could never get the consistency right.
-This hot chocolate took a few trials, and I found using ground flaxseeds and nuts were perfect for that coveted, velvety consistency.
-The vegan hot chocolate is also naturally sweetened with dates, combining Dutch cocoa powder and dark chocolate for a rich flavour, with nutmeg and cinnamon for warmth.
+This recipe took a few trials, and I found using ground flaxseeds and nuts were perfect for that creamy, velvety consistency.

 A cup of this hot chocolate is packed full of nutrients like fibre from the flaxseeds, healthy fats from the nuts and magnesium from the dark chocolate.
-The cinnamon also helps to regulate blood sugar, making it a balanced treat,
+The cinnamon also helps to regulate blood sugar, making it a balanced treat.

 Read my tips and tricks in the recipe notes below.